Official Global Travel Advisory

 Learn about what you should do and how we can help if you are arrested or detained abroad.

-Penalties for possession, use or trafficking of illegal drugs are strict.
+Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect lengthy jail sentences, regardless of the amount of narcotics seized at arrest.

 Pack your luggage yourself and keep it with you at all times, as there have been cases of airport smuggling.
 Do not carry anything through customs for anybody else.